 This might include their preference for burial or cremation, and the type of funeral service.

 The costs of a funeral can vary greatly — anywhere from $5,000 up.
-Decide how much you can afford to spend, try to stick to this amount, and don't go into debt.
-It can be easy to feel pressured into choosing the 'top of the range' for everything.
+While you may feel pressure to choose 'top of the range', try to stick to an affordable amount.
+That way you won't go into debt.

 It's worth getting a few quotes from different companies.
 If you don’t feel up to calling around, ask friends or family to do it for you.